 Are you ready to buy a house?

-Going to open houses on Sunday afternoons is one thing, but getting serious about making a home purchase is another.
+Going to open houses on Sunday afternoons is one thing.
+But getting serious about making a home purchase is another.

 “Also, you should plan to stay put for at least a few years.
 Selling a home is not something you can accomplish overnight — it takes three to four months from beginning to end,” he said.

 While mortgage lenders will allow a few dings on your credit report, if you’re struggling to stay current on your financial obligations, get them under control before taking on a mortgage, Parsons said.
 High credit card balances are another problem — they can push down your credit score and limit the mortgage amount you’ll qualify for.
+(Learn more: Handling credit card debt)

 But it’s not impossible for a normal person to get a mortgage loan and buy a home, Parsons said.
 Real estate lenders are not cherry-picking the best applicants, and you don’t need a large down payment.